johannesbraun54/coderr_backend/README.md

 ## About

-**Coderr Backend** is built using Django and is designed to serve as the backbone of a freelancer developer platform.
+**Coderr Backend** is built using Django and is designed to serve as the backend of a freelancer developer platform.
 It manages user authentication, project-related operations, and provides API endpoints that allow seamless integration with a JavaScript-based frontend.
 This project is structured to be modular, secure, and extendable.

 ---

 ## Features

 - **User Authentication:** Secure registration, login, and profile management.
-- **Project Management:** API endpoints for job postings, proposals, and communications.
+- **Project Management:** API endpoints for offering, ordering and reviewing software services.
-- **Modular Architecture:** Organized into separate Django apps (e.g., `auth_app` and `coderr_app`).
+- **Modular Architecture:** Organized into separate Django apps for the accordingly feature: coderr_backend as core, auth_app, offer_app, order_app, review_app
 - **Media Management:** Handles file uploads (e.g., profile images, project documents) stored in `/media/uploads`.
 - **RESTful API Design:** Easy integration with modern JavaScript front-end frameworks.